swaathi/json-api-rails-example/README.md

 4. Run `client` on another port.
 (Eg., 3005)

 ### Configuration
-1. Generate a token to authentication incoming API requests on `blogger`.
+1. Generate a token to authenticate incoming API requests on `blogger`.
 Visit `localhost:3000/tokens` to get valid token keys.
-2. Add the generate `access` and `secret` keys to `client/config/blogs.yml`
+2. Add the generated `access` and `secret` keys to `client/config/blogs.yml`

 ### Contribution
 1. Fork the repository and make changes.